Are you looking for an easy way to add a Twitter feed to WordPress without a plugin?

 Step 4: Copy the Twitter Embed Code

-On the next screen, you’ll see a preview of your Twitter stream.
-Above the preview, is a box containing the Twitter embed code you’ll need to add to your website.
+On the next screen, you’ll see a preview of your Twitter feed.
+Above the preview, you can find a box containing the Twitter embed code you’ll need to add to your website.

 Click the blue Copy Code button to save the embed code to your clipboard.

 Step 5: Add the Twitter Embed Code to WordPress

 The final step is to paste your Twitter embed code on your WordPress website.
 You can do this by adding the code to a new post, page, or widget.

 To add your Twitter feed to a new page, navigate to Pages » Add New from your WordPress dashboard.